 I milled a small breakout board for the TCRT5000.
 The DipTrace files can be downloaded below.
 The top pin is Vcc 5 V. The middle pin is ground.
 A 100 Ω resistor limits current to the IR LED.
 1100 and 2000 Ω resistors create a voltage divider to reduce the voltage down to a Pi safe level around 3 V. The 10 KΩ resistor pulls the bottom pin up and it will get pulled low when enough light is reflected back to the sensor.

-Compatible infrared reflection sensor breakout boards are available on eBay (some under a dollar).
+Compatible infrared reflection sensor breakout boards are available on Amazon and eBay (some under a dollar).
 Many have both digital and analog outputs.

 The hard drive motors I salvaged can spin at just under 10,000 rpm so a 4 digit numeric LED display will work well as a tachometer.
 I designed and milled a simplified version of the Adafruit .56 inch 4 Digit 7 Segment LED backpack.
 The DipTrace files are available in the download section below.